eSynergy-Solutions/sales-ai-assistant/README.md

 <img src="./docs/Version Current/doc-knowledge-ai-assistant-v1-svg-100.svg">

-The doc knowledge AI assistant application is built using a Retrieve-Augment Chatbot architecture with the following main components:
+The Sales AI assistant application is built using a Retrieve-Augment Chatbot architecture with the following main components:

 - esynergy documents hosted in Microsoft SharePoint
 - Data preprocessing using Langchain Framework and Azure SaaS Services